-Italy's new coronavirus cases are slowing.
-How soon will normal life returns?
+Italy’s new coronavirus cases are slowing.
+How soon will normal life return?

 Officially, Italy’s lockdown — which restricts people’s movement outside their homes and includes the closure of restaurants and retail stores — is supposed to end on April 3.
 But the government has signaled that the measures will surely be extended, something of little surprise to most people in the country.

-As a way to guard against potential restlessness, Prime Minister Giuseppe Conte said this week that he is increasing fines, from 400 euros to 3,000 (from about $440 to about $3,300 in U.S. currency), for people who left their apartments or houses without a valid reason.
+As a way to guard against potential restlessness, Prime Minister Giuseppe Conte said this week that he is increasing fines, from 400 euros to 3,000 (about $440 to $3,300), for people who leave their apartments or houses without a valid reason.
 Fines are steeper still for people in vehicles who violate the lockdown.
 People who go outside after testing positive for the coronavirus could face up to five years in prison.

-Conte did not specify how long the lockdown might last, although he batted down rumors in the Italian media that it might be extended through the end of July.
+Conte did not specify how long the lockdown might last, although he batted down rumors in the Italian news media that it might be extended through the end of July.

-“We are actually confident that, well before this hypothetical deadline, we can truly go back to our life habits,” he said.
+“We are actually confident that well before this hypothetical deadline, we can truly go back to our life habits,” he said.

-Some virologists say that, rather than an end date, Italy and other countries will have to release the brakes gradually — as China is now trying to do.
-Still, there are many uncertainties that could influence when to begin letting up the pressure, including whether the virus will wane during hotter and more humid months.
+Some virologists say that rather than an end date, Italy and other countries will have to release the brakes gradually — as China is trying to do.
+Still, there are many uncertainties that could influence when to begin easing restrictions, including whether the virus will wane during hotter and more humid months.

 Even the size of Italy’s outbreak is unknown.
-Government officials and experts have said that, because of limitations on testing, the spread of the virus could be significantly larger than the official data suggest.
+Government officials and experts have said that because of limitations on testing, the spread of the virus could be significantly larger than the official data suggests.
 Andrea Crisanti, a virologist advising the Veneto region, said the country would have to conduct granular testing for the virus — in several geographic areas — to better gauge the true size of the outbreak and then determine more accurately how it is changing.

 “You aggressively sample a big part of the population in a few infected areas” before you can consider changing the lockdown, Crisanti said.
 “Then, you maybe start to open some factories, test all people.
 I don’t think the lifting of the quarantine will be in one go.”

 In the 4½ weeks since Italy detected the first signs of the outbreak, the country has lost more than 8,000 people to the virus.
 The rate of spread has appeared to slow, with cases growing day-on-day this week at about 8 percent, compared with 20 percent two weeks ago.
 But the daily toll remains staggering.
 The Italian government on Thursday reported that 662 people had died in the previous 24 hours.
-Reuters suggested that the government had omitted 50 deaths in one region and the count should be even higher.
+The Reuters news agency suggested that the government had omitted 50 deaths in one region and that the count should be higher.

 Although most of those deaths have taken place in the north, a nationwide sense of horror has helped with the enforcement of the restrictions.
 The lockdown has had widespread support: Between 76 and 90 percent approve of the measures, according to various polls.